Mission Statement

 02

-Tennis shoes (no running shoes)
+Tennis shoes (no running shoes on court)

 03

-Athletic attire for 5 Days
+Athletic attire for the week

 04

-Nicer outfit and casual clothes for select evening events
+Casual clothes for select evening events

 05